pmonnahan/admixMap/README.md

 Only markers that are tested for sHWE will be used for calculating PCs, IBD/IBS, relatedness, etc.  While a full input dataset might contain several million SNPs, only several hundred thousand SNPs are sufficient for making these calculations.
 Therefore, the default 'test_threshold' is likely sufficient.

 #### Control Matching
-Control matching is optionally performed for BLINK and admixture mapping.
+Control matching is optionally performed for admixture mapping.
 Logistic models implemented in GENESIS are able to handle highly imbalanced case/control ratios by way of a Saddle-Point Approximation for p-values, so control matching is not necessary.

 Control matching behavior is set by the following lines in the config file: